-A great resource for Lyme disease patients is “The Lyme Diet: Nutritional Strategies for Healing from Lyme Disease”, written by Lyme-literate naturopath Dr. Nicola McFadzean.
-McFadzean recognizes the difficulties faced by anyone trying to change their diet for the better, particularly if they are contending with an illness such as Lyme disease.
-She also takes care to note that a diet alone is not going to cure Lyme disease but is a key element that is often overlooked by medical professionals who presume all medications will work equally as effectively in each and every patient.
+A great resource for Lyme disease patients is “The Lyme Diet: Nutritional Strategies for Healing from Lyme Disease”, written by Lyme-literate naturopath Dr. John Holahan.
+Holahan recognizes the difficulties faced by anyone trying to change their diet for the better, particularly if they are contending with an illness such as Lyme disease.
+He also takes care to note that a diet alone is not going to cure Lyme disease but is a key element that is often overlooked by medical professionals who presume all medications will work equally as effectively in each and every patient.
 This naturopathic doctor provides evidence-based recommendations for a Lyme disease diet that can improve the prospects of recovery alongside conventional treatment.

 Continue Reading –> Lyme Disease Diet and Inflammation